 Cathar Castles and Places of Interest:

-Whether you have a fully-fledged interest in history or simply enjoy the romance of the many Holy Grail / Dan Brown/ Da Vinci code / Kate Mosse fantasies, myths and legends that have built up around the area there are many other excellent historical sites including numerous Cathar castles which perch in extraordinary landscapes and offer spectacular views and amazing photo opportunites.
+Whether you have a fully-fledged interest in history or simply enjoy the romance of the many Holy Grail / Dan Brown/ Da Vinci code / Kate Mosse fantasies, myths and legends that have built up around the area there are many excellent historical sites including numerous Cathar castles which perch in extraordinary landscapes and offer spectacular views and amazing photo opportunites.

 For the more energetic visitor there are some beautiful swimming lakes in the area or, if you prefer not to venture too far, an excellent outdoor swimming pool in the town itself which is open in the summer and very reasonably-priced.
 Cycling, horse-riding, canoeing and paragliding are also popular activities here, as is white-water rafting and hydrospeed, particularly when the melt waters from the Pyrenees swell the rivers in spring and early summer.